-The World Economic Forum (WEF) recently released the whitepaper "A Framework for Developing a National Artificial Intelligence Strategy" [1], in which increasing the potential of AI.
+Al as "a collection of technologies that combine data, algorithms and computing power" [3].
+This simple account of these essential AI components makes clear that advances in research and innovation in these three areas is vastly increasing the potential of AI.
 A common definition is that AI systems perform tasks that would require intelligence if they were done by a human.
-One subfield of AI is Machine Learning (ML), which is focused on building algorithms that can learn from data for themselves.
-Within that, Deep Learning (DL) is a subfield of ML using artificial neural networks with feature learning.
+One subfield of AI is machine learning (ML), which is focused on building algorithms that can learn from data for themselves.
+Within that, deep learning (DL) is a subfield of ML using artificial neural networks with feature learning.